jaimeVillagran/TareaM3-CRUD/README.md

 8) Security through cookies and tokens.
 9) SOLID principles, design patterns, and declarative code through abstractions.
 10) 1 unit test and 1 integration test related to CRUD operations using Jest.
+11) Collaborative work, using git and different branches for organized and phased development.